goto/optimus/docs/docs/concepts/intervals-and-windows.md

 * **Window Preset File**

 Presets configuration is put in a dedicated YAML file.
-The way to configure it still uses the same window configuration like `truncate_to`, `offset`, and `size`.
+The way to configure it still uses the same window configuration like `truncate_to`, `delay`, `location` and `size`.
 Though, there are some additions, like the name of the preset and the description to explain this preset.
 The following is an example of how to define a preset under `presets.yaml` file (note that the file name does not have to be this one).

 ```yaml